genevaers/Utilities/README.md

 # gvblib
 genervaers utility repo

+This repository is used for the Open Mainframe Project to perform a code scan prior to transfer to the [GenevaERS OMP Project](https://github.com/genevaers).
+This code base is a point in time snapshot, not actively maintained.

-Our first SAFR "public" (in that we probably won't make it public really) GitHub Repo.
+Our first SAFR public GitHub Repo.
 Congrats Bob.
+We're Open Source.
 Nice work.